saishathegoat/dice-game/README.md

 A fun and interactive Dice Game built with React and bundled using Vite.
 Roll the dice and test your luck!

-🚀 Features

-🎲 Roll dice with a single click

-🏆 Displays total score

-🎨 Styled with CSS and reusable React components

-⚡ Fast build & hot reload using Vite
+🚀 Features - Roll dice with a single click, Displays total score, Styled with CSS and reusable React components, Fast build & hot reload using Vite

-🛠️ Tech Stack
+🛠️ Tech Stack :

  React (UI framework)
  Vite (bundler)
  JavaScript (ES6+)
  CSS (styling)